WALKING TOUR

 (1763-1775)

-By the mid-1700s, New York was second only to Philadelphia and London itself as a center of trade within the empire.
-Because it was closer to the West Indies, the most lucrative part of Britain’s empire, it gradually outpaced Boston, eventually carrying more freight than all New England combined.
-By 1755, it was the only city in North America to get ships directly from England and had 477 in port.
-By 1763, there were over 700.
+• By the mid-1700s, New York was second only to Philadelphia and London itself as a center of trade within the empire.
+It gradually outpaced Boston, eventually carrying more freight than all New England combined.
+By 1755, it had 477 ships in port — a sevenfold increase on the Dutch era.
+By 1763, there were almost 700.

-With ships arriving directly from London by 1755, New York was often the first to receive and publish news from England.
+• With ships arriving directly from London by 1755, New York was often the first to receive and publish news from England.
 It then circulated up to New England via Boston and down to the southern colonies via Philadelphia.
 Although those cities had a greater number of printers, New York was thus arguably the leading communications hub in late colonial North America.
-Most opened shop here at “printers corner,” Hanover Square, near the waterfront and the merchants in the Dock Ward, as well as elite near the legislature and the fort in “crown town.”
-Most printers struggled for business and, hit severely by Parliament’s taxes and regulations, they became major political figures during the Imperial Crisis.
-Like the merchants in the Sons of Liberty, they established lines of communication that had never existed, reporting on news from the other colonies.
-Although generally moderate, they also voiced more radical opinions, like those associated with the Sons of Neptune, publishing anonymous broadsides which then circulated in New York’s unrivaled number of taverns.

 War & Occupation (1776-1783)